 The department hosts the Gamma Rho Chapter of the Phi Alpha Theta History Honor Society and The Society of Public Historians.
 The Gamma Rho Chapter publishes a student journal, under the direction of Helen Hundley, The Fairmount Folio.
 We are proud that our majors and graduate students have received regular recognition for their work and succeed well as they further their education elsewhere.
 Interested in joining Phi Alpha Theta?
 Check out http://phialphatheta.org for more information.
 For a downloadable form, click here.
 For the Gamma Rho Chapter on facebook, click here.

+The department supports its students through awards and scholarships.
 The awards cycle in the history department is tied to the deadlines from the College of Liberal Arts and Sciences (LAS).
 Students interested in being considered for scholarships and fellowships at the undergraduate level should submit the LAS scholarship application prior to the early spring semester deadline.
 Applications and deadline information can be found at the LAS home page http://www.wichita.edu/thisis/academics/las/.

 Paper award submissions (graduate and undergraduate) are due in the History Department main office by the last Friday in January.
 Papers require a cover-sheet detailing to which category the paper is submitted.
 Please contact the history department scholarship committee chair with any questions: George Dehner.

 In addition, the department offers the Miner-Unrau award to support graduate students conducting research.

 To learn more about the department and its activities, earlier versions of Clio's Correspondence are now a short click away.

 Department of History

 For more about Fiske Hall and directions, click here